alidcast/interdep/README.md

 With that deps config, you could call `clj -M:app/main:api/main` to run your project.
 Though listing out multiple namespaced aliases can get tedious, which is why the next namespace, `interdep.multi-alias`,  provides a better approach.

-##### `interdep.multi-alias`
+### Multiple Aliases

 The `interdep.multi-alias` namespace is for matching multiple aliases based on configured profiles.

 Instead of explicitly passing aliases, profiles let you filter out which ones not to include.
-This is useful when you have multiple subrepos with multiple aliases,and you want to run several of those aliases together.
+This is useful when you have multiple subrepos with multiple aliases and you want to run several of those aliases together.

 Usage:
 - Configure alias profiles in your root deps.edn using the `:interdep.multi-alias/profiles` config property.